jack-san-145/LXR/README.md

 * default gateway

 Released container IPs are automatically returned back to the reusable IP pool when containers are destroyed.

 ---

+## Filesystem Layer

+LXR uses OverlayFS to create layered container filesystems.

+Each container gets:

+* lower layer from extracted image rootfs
+* upper writable layer for container changes
+* merged mount used as container root filesystem

+This allows containers to run with isolated writable environments without modifying the original image rootfs.

+---